2018 Season Begins

-Beginning May 18th, we harvest on Thursday mornings from 9AM to Noon.
-This year a share is $425.
+Beginning mid-May, we harvest on Thursday mornings from 9AM to Noon.
+This year a share is $500.
 Members pick up their shares any time after noon on Thursday.
 Since we do not deliver, we connect subscribers who live near each other so they can bring the share bags back for each other.
 That way, everyone doesn’t need to come to the farm each week.
 This is especially appreciated by our members who live a far distance from the farm.
 It builds community.
-Members who live nearby may prefer to pick up their own share bags each week.
+Members who live nearby may pick up their own share bags each week.
 We expect to have a drop off point along the M-24 corridor this year as well as delivery to northwest Detroit.

 Those interested in becoming CSA members should contact Robin and place a deposit as soon as possible.